DallanQ/race_for_the_galaxy/Manual.md

 The player may discard this card from their tableau to reduce the cost of placing a non-military world (icon of a white circle with a black border ) to 0.

-This cannot be used to place an Alien production or windfall world (  a circle with a border of red and blank, a center filled with a light shade of yellow and a light shade of yellow cirlce with a middle ring of color red and black, a center filled with white ).
+This cannot be used to place an Alien production or windfall world (  a circle with a border of red and blank, a center filled with a light shade of yellow and a light shade of yellow circle with a middle ring of color red and black, a center filled with white ).

 It Can Place The Alien Rosetta Stone World.